 The Gecko

-Do you know geckos?
-They are little nocturnal lizards that we often surprise on summer evenings behind the shutters of houses in the south of France.
+Do you know about geckos?
+They are little nocturnal lizards that often surprise us on summer evenings behind the shutters of houses in the south of France.
 Big eyes, a stocky body, star-shaped paws with thick fingers, and always upside down.
-There are many species, widespread on all continents and with very different aspects.
+There are many species, spread out on all continents and with very different looks.
 Some have the ability to copy the shape of their support to camouflage themselves, a strategy called mimicry.
-But they all share a common characteristic : the amazing ability to be able to walk on any vertical or sloped surface as comfortably as we can on level ground.
+But they all share a common characteristic: the amazing ability to be able to walk on any vertical or sloped surface as comfortably as we can on level ground.
 It is not uncommon to see them running along the walls or even on a window!

 Gecko's paw grip

-The secret to this ability lies in the structure of its legs.
-Or rather… the hairs of its paws.
+The secret to this ability lies in the structure of their legs.
+Or rather… the hairs of their paws.
 Indeed, the fingers of geckos are covered with very dense microscopic hairs: the setae.
-There are several thousand of them per mm2.
+There are several thousand of them per mm².
 Each of these hairs is branched at its end into several other small even finer hairs.
-This density of hair leads to an interaction at the molecular level with the support on which the gecko evolves.
+The density of hair leads to an interaction on the molecular level with the support on which the gecko evolves.
 This molecular interaction is called “Van der Waals force”.
-It is a low intensity electrical interaction between atoms that creates a adhesion between the setae and surface.
-Thanks to these millions of hairs, the gecko is able to browse any surface.
+It is a low intensity electrical interaction between atoms that creates an adhesion between the setae and surface.
+Thanks to these millions of hairs, the gecko is able to walk on any surface.
 And it is this characteristic that biomimicry tries to exploit.

 These hairs were discovered in 2005!
-Since 2005, many biomimicry innovations took inspiration from this principle to look for solutions of reversible adhesion.
-For example miniature robots capable of climbing on glass, or Geckskin, a structural adhesive, stickable/peelable, without adhesive substance or chemicals, which holds by the only force of Van der Walls.
+Since 2005, many biomimetic innovations took inspiration from this principle to look for solutions for reversible adhesion.
+For example miniature robots capable of climbing on glass, or Geckskin, a structural adhesive, stickable/peelable, without adhesive substance or chemicals, which holds only by the force of Van der Waals.
 The gecko is famous in biomimicry because of the significant amount of ongoing research that is inspired by the structure of its legs, and by the promising prospects offered by movement on any surface.
-In 2015, a Stanford researcher managed to climb a glass wall thanks to a assembly of adhesive plates inspired by the paws of the gecko.
+In 2015, a Stanford researcher managed to climb a glass wall thanks to an assembly of adhesive plates inspired by the paws of the gecko.

-These 5 emblematic examples of biomimicry are the best known to the general public, and which are invariably found in all popular publications on biomimicry.
+These 5 emblematic examples of biomimicry are the best known to the general public, and are invariably found in all popular publications on biomimicry.
 They are indeed eloquent, but they are only the tip of the iceberg.
-Indeed, there are thousands of other bioinspired technologies already developed, and many more to be invented!
+Indeed, there are thousands of other bio-inspired technologies already developped, and many more to be invented!

-The biodiversity is an endless source of inspiration for innovation.
-Biomimicry is still a very new research and innovation methodology, which largely remains to be explored.
+Biodiversity is an endless source of inspiration for innovation.
+Biomimicry is still very new in research and innovation methodology, which largely remains to be explored.